Couchers-org/couchers/docs/contributing.md

 ## Code style

-We adhere to [PEP8](https://www.python.org/dev/peps/pep-0008/), but it's automatically done with [black](https://github.com/psf/black).
-We also sort imports with `isort` and we remove unused imports with `autoflake`.
+We adhere to [PEP8](https://www.python.org/dev/peps/pep-0008/), but it's automatically done with the [ruff](https://docs.astral.sh/ruff/) formatter, which also sorts imports.
+Additionally, we use the ruff linter to perform a static code check.

-All are installed automatically if you install the requirements on your computer (or you can install them with `pip install black isort autoflake`, e.g. if you work with Docker).
-Run `autoflake --exclude src/proto -r -i --remove-all-unused-imports src && isort . && black .` in the `//app/backend` folder before you commit (or before asking for review) so that it picks up the config in `pyproject.toml`.
+`ruff` is installed automatically if you install the requirements on your computer (or you can install it with `pip install ruff`, e.g. if you work with Docker).
+Run `ruff check --select I --fix . && ruff check . && ruff format .` in the `//app/backend` folder before you commit (or before asking for review) so that it picks up the config in `pyproject.toml`.

+You can run `ruff` linting and autoformatting automatically before each commit via `pre-commit` (It comes with the dependencies, or you can install it via `pip install pre-commit`).
+For this you have to once run `pre-commit install`.
+If you don't want to run the pre-commit hook, you can skip commit hooks with the `--no-verify` flag: `git commit --no-verify -m "commit message"`.

 Additionally, we strive to use the ["Google" docstring format](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
 We will auto-generate docs from code, so it's important to adhere to a uniform docstring style.